FlorianCliquet/TIKTOK-AUTO-MEME-MAKER/README.md

 - Use Discord commands to add meme URLs and titles.
 - Monitor the Discord channel for notifications about uploaded videos.
 - Check the TikTok account for newly uploaded memes.

+## WARNING

+Due to TikTok's issue with botting, they do not allow access to the button with XPath.
+Therefore, you need to adjust the coordinates based on the layout of the buttons on your TikTok account, as it varies depending on the account.

 ## Contributing